kayg04/kayg.org/content/Updates/Virtual Router in Proxmox with the Skullsaints Onyx.md

 2. To get the same IP everytime, one of the interfaces need to have a fixed MAC Address.
 To set a fixed MAC, we can use `ip link set <dev> address <mac-address>`.

-   And apparently, it needs to be the `fwpr100p` interface.
-I haven't figured out why yet.
+   ~~And apparently, it needs to be the `fwpr100p` interface.
+I haven't figured out why yet.~~

+   > [!NOTE] fwpr interface
+	   > If the NIC has the firewall toggle enabled then as shown below, `fwbr100i0` is indeed the default gateway interface.
+If it's not then the outgoing interface is simply the interface that is used for tunnelling traffic in and out of the VM: `tap100i0`.

    An `ip route` confirms my guess.
 ```bash
 # ip route
 default via 10.0.0.1 dev fwbr100i0